TU-Delft-DCC/dcc_app/README.md

-# dcc_app
+# TU Delft DCC Project Reporting Dashboard
-An app to report on projects undertaken by the TU Delft DCC.
+This dashboard is designed to report on the completed and ongoing projects undertaken by the Digital Competence Centre at TU Delft.